 The university has Procedures for Faculty and Staff to Request a Disability/Medical and/or Religious Exemption from the COVID-19 Vaccination Requirement.
 Under these Procedures, employees must complete and submit the online Exemption Request Form with supporting documentation.
 Disability/Medical exemption requests must include the Medical Certification For Exemption From the COVID-19 Vaccination Requirement.

-Employees should submit their requests in a timely fashion and allow at least five (5) working days for response, taking into account the vaccine schedule and the January 18, 2022 vaccination deadline.
+Employees should submit their requests in a timely fashion and allow at least five (5) working days for a response, taking into account the vaccine schedule and the relevant deadlines.
 Employees who have received an offer letter and who would like to request an exemption request prior to their start date may submit the request as part of their post-offer process.

 Individuals are considered fully vaccinated two weeks after receiving their final dose schedule of an FDA- or WHO-authorized or approved COVID-19 vaccine.

 Yes.
-The vaccine requirement applies to all Cornell employees who are working partially- or fully- remote, in any location, and regardless of whether they are in a casual, temporary, regular full-time, or part-time status.
-This includes employees who work for Cornell in states other than New York.
+The vaccine requirement applies to all Cornell employees who are working partially- or fully- remote, in any location, and regardless of whether they are in a casual, temporary, regular full-time, or part-time status, unless they receive a medical/disability or religious exemption.
+This requirement covers employees who work for Cornell in states other than New York.

-The message you received should have included next steps you must take to address the issue identified during the verification process.
-If you no longer have that email or have questions, contact the COVID-19 Support Center.
+The message you receive notifying you of the denial should include the next steps you must take to address the issue identified during the verification process.
+If you can't locate the email or have questions, contact the COVID-19 Support Center.

 New York state is responsible for determining eligibility for unemployment insurance and does so on a case-by-case basis.

-No. If you are on an approved leave, you must come into compliance with the university’s vaccination requirement by being fully vaccinated or obtaining a university-approved exemption before you may return to work.
+No. If you are on an approved leave, you must come into compliance with the university’s vaccination requirements or obtain a university-approved exemption before you may return to work.